 Swimming injuries most commonly occur as a result of:

 - Poor technique

-There are several factors that can predispose a swimmer to develop an injury.
-Your physiotherapist is highly trained in identifying these factors and correcting them to reduce your risk of developing an injury.
-At PhysioWorks our physiotherapists are specialised in treating swimming injuries and can speak directly to your coach to ensure a speedy recovery!
+Several factors can predispose a swimmer to develop an injury.
+Your highly skilled physiotherapist identifies these factors and correcting them to reduce your risk of developing an injury.
+At PhysioWorks, our physiotherapists have special interests in treating swimming injuries and can speak directly to your coach to ensure a speedy recovery!

 Some of the factors that can contribute to the development of an injury include:

 - Previous Injury

 - Joint stiffness

 - Poor rotator cuff strength

 - Inadequate recovery periods from training and racing

 Prevention is Key!